 If the property of the victim is lost in the crime, if a poor man's hut is set on fire, his plight cannot be imagined at all.
-Of course, a notification is issued in Karnataka State for payment of about Rs.10,000/- or 20,000/- etc., to such victims, which is hardly sufficient.
-I do not know about other States.
+Of course, a notification is issued in Karnataka State for payment of about ₹10,000/- or ₹20,000/- etc., to such victims, which is hardly sufficient.
 If the gold or other valuable ornaments are subject matter of the theft or robbery or dacoity, the fate of victim depends on recovery of property.
 If the recovery is only to an extent of 20% or 30% etc., (as it generally happens), then how to compensate the victim for that?
 We have to ponder our attention in that aspect.
-The violation of victims rights, invasion of his dignity, the actual losses incurred by him do not constitute matters of concern of any one, but of himself.
+The violation of victim's rights, invasion of his dignity, the actual losses incurred by him do not constitute matters of concern of any one, but of himself.
 Strange but true, justice fails to redress the wrong perpetrated by the offender on the victim, on the contrary, it aggregates injustice by solely focusing on the offender.

-In this context, there were serious of debates & 4.
-Judgments of the Supreme Court and High Courts right from 1979 onwards are delivered.
-In the Judgment reported in AIR 1980 SC 2147 (Maru Ram's case), the Apex Court (Justice Krishna Iyer) has observed that while considering the problem of penology the Court should not look the plight of victimology and the suffering of the people who die, suffer or are maimed at the hands of the criminals.
-In the Judgment reported in (1998)7 SCC 392, it is observed that in our effort to look after and protect the humans rights of the accused or human rights of the convict we cannot forget the victim or his family in case of his death or who is otherwise in capacitated to earn his livelihood because of the crime committed by the Subsequently number of similar judgments are convict. delivered by Apex Court and High Courts in India.
+4. In this context, series of debates are conducted & Judgments of the Supreme Court and High Courts right from 1979 onwards are delivered.
+In the Judgment reported in AIR 1980 SC 2147 (Maru Ram's case), the Apex Court has observed that while considering the problem of penology the Court should not overlook the plight of Victimology and the suffering of the people who die, suffer or are maimed at the hands of the criminals.
+The Apex Court in the case of State of Gujarat Vs. High Court of Gujarat - (1998)7 SCC 392, has observed that in our effort to look after and protect the human rights of the accused or human rights of the convict we cannot forget the victim or his family in case of his death or who is otherwise incapacitated to earn his livelihood because of the crime committed by an offender.
+Subsequently number of similar judgments are delivered by the Apex Court and High Courts in India.